camilaagw/DS-DE-training-notes/2-How-to-win-a-DS-competition-coursera/README.md

 Types:
 - Alphabetical order
-- Order or apearance
+- Order or appearance
 - Meaningful order (in case the categorical variable is ordinal)
-- Frequency encoding: Map each category to its frequecy in the data set.
+- Frequency encoding: Map each category to its frequency in the data set.
 For multiple categories with the same frequency we can use a rank operation

 #### One-hot encoding
 Creates a new column for every category.
 Works better with non-tree-based models than with tree-based ones due to the explosion in the number of features